-- 4.9 Statements of Assurance from Heads of Service assurances were sought from the Heads of Service as to the effectiveness of a number of aspects of the Governance Framework as it operates in their service areas.
-The following significant governance issues have been identified: - Effective management of Corporate Assets and compliance - 4.10 Statements of Assurance from the Statutory Officers assurances have been sought from the Head of Paid Service (ie Managing Director), the Monitoring Officer (Head of Law & Administration at SBC) and the s151 Officer (Head of Finance) with regard to their responsibilities for governance. - The Head of Paid Service has overall responsibility for the organisation, appointment and management of staff. - The Chief Financial Officer (s151 Officer) has overall responsibility for the financial management of the Council.
-Throughout the year the s151 Officer ensures that the financial position of the Council is monitored, that consideration is given to financial implications when taking decisions and with the support of internal audit that financial processes are complied with. - The Monitoring Officer has overall responsibility for: - reporting on matters he/she believes are, or are likely to be, illegal or amount to maladministration; - > matters relating to the conduct of Members and officers; and - the operation of the Council's constitution.
+- 4.8 Risk Management - during 2019-20 the Audit & Governance Committee received regular progress reports regarding the management of strategic risks.
+There are currently 4 red risks for inclusion as significant governance issues: - The Council's financial stability is adversely affected in the short and medium term; - The economy of the District is adversely impacted; - The Council's key contractors remain sustainable and continue to provide value for money; and - The Council doesn't have sufficient officer capacity or financial resources to sustain delivery of essential services, key projects and support work on recovery - 4.10 Assurance from the Statutory Officers assurances have been sought, through discussions with the Head of Paid Service (ie Managing Director), the Monitoring Officer (Head of Law & Administration at SBC) and the s151 Officer (Head of Finance) with regard to their responsibilities for governance. - The Head of Paid Service has overall responsibility for the organisation, appointment and management of staff. - The Chief Financial Officer (s151 Officer) has overall responsibility for the financial management of the Council.
+Throughout the year the s151 Officer ensures that the financial position of the Council is monitored, that consideration is given to financial implications when taking decisions and with the support of internal audit that financial processes are complied with.

+- The Monitoring Officer has overall responsibility for: - reporting on matters he/she believes are, or are likely to be, illegal or amount to maladministration; - matters relating to the conduct of Members and officers; and - > the operation of the Council's constitution.